wilsonliaows/docs/connectors/freshdesk.md

 You could click on the ["Browse Recipes" tab](https://www.workato.com/recipes/browse) at the navigation bar above and search for "Freshdesk" to view [a list of pre-built Freshdesk recipes](https://www.workato.com/recipes/browse?q=Freshdesk).

-![List of Pre-built Freshdesk Recipes](/assets/images/connectors/freshdesk/list-freshdesk-recipe.PNG) *A Pre-built Freshdesk Recipe*
+![List of Pre-built Freshdesk Recipes](/assets/images/connectors/freshdesk/list-freshdesk-recipe.PNG) *List of Pre-built Freshdesk Recipes*

 2. Choose a desired Freshdesk recipe to use

-Click on the recipe and then on the "Use this recipe" button at the top-right corner as seen below.
+Click on the recipe.
+Thereafter, proceed to click on the "Use this recipe" button at the top-right corner as seen below.

 ![Click to choose to use the recipe](/assets/images/connectors/freshdesk/freshdesk-recipe.PNG) *A Pre-built Freshdesk Recipe*